jescacena/cs-netlify/_posts/2020-06-16-Service-Workers-An-Introduction.markdown

 > Information drawn from
 - [Google developers - Service Workers Introduction - Matt Gaunt](https://developers.google.com/web/fundamentals/primers/service-workers)

-**Rich offline experiences, periodic background syncs, push notifications**—functionality that would normally require a native application—are coming to the web. **Service workers provide the technical foundation that all these features rely on**.
+**Rich offline experiences, periodic background syncs, push notifications**,functionality that would normally require a native application, are coming to the web. **Service workers provide the technical foundation that all these features rely on**.

 ## What is a service worker
 **A service worker is a script that your browser runs in the background, separate from a web page**, opening the door to **features that don't need a web page or user interaction**.
 Today, they already include features like **push notifications** and **background sync**.
 In the future, service workers might support other things like *periodic sync* or *geofencing*.
 The core feature discussed in this tutorial is the ability to **intercept and handle network requests, including programmatically managing a cache of responses**.